-Malai Matar Paneer – delicious, creamy and perfect curry made with green peas, cream and soft paneer chunks.
+Malai Matar Paneer – delicious, creamy and perfect curry made with green peas, cream and soft paneer chunks also called Indian cottage cheese.
 This restaurant-style rich matar paneer curry makes a part of the ultimate weekend feast or an easy weekday meal.

 Creamy matar paneer is one of the most preferred curries regularly enjoyed by vegetarians in restaurants.
 This perfectly crowd-pleasing dish packed with flavours is easy to make and is gluten-free.
-This classic restaurant-style matar paneer masala also called mutter paneer is great for potlucks, curry night, or any other special occasion.
-The rich, creamy texture and flavours will entice kids and they are sure to enjoy it when paired with naan, chapati or any mildly spiced rice dishes such as jeera rice, carrot rice, corn fried rice.
+This classic restaurant style matar paneer masala also called mutter paneer is great for potlucks, curry night, or any other special occasion.
+The rich, creamy texture and flavours will entice kids and they are sure to enjoy it when paired with naan, chapati or any mildly spiced rice dishes such as jeera rice, kashmiri pulao, carrot rice, veg pulao.

 You could add a cube of butter either just before you turn off the heat at the end or at the beginning along with oil to sauté spices and vegetables.
 Butter enhances the flavour of the paneer curry.